 Mechanism for EHP Reduction

-- The phyto-active components of REHPAIRO prevents adhesion of EHP spore wall and the tubule epithelial cells of shrimp hepatopancreas
+- The Phyto-active components of REHPAIRO prevent adhesion of EHP spore wall and the tubule epithelial cells of shrimp hepatopancreas

 - Checks virulence of EHP spores by killing them outside the cell or in the gut lumen